 Why is that?

-Because by seeing those picture, you’ll use your visual memory and store inside your brain various recurring patterns.
-Basically, it will develop your pattern recognition skills and you’ll be able to spot easier new setup in the future.
+Because by seeing those pictures, you’ll use your visual memory and store inside your brain various recurring patterns.
+Basically, it will develop your pattern recognition skills and you’ll be able to spot easier new setups in the future.

-With that being said, this are two of the basic things you can do in order to properly review your trading activity.
+With that being said, these are two of the basic things you can do in order to properly review your trading activity.
 Hope you found it useful.

 Risk Warning and Disclaimer